-The Line tool provides a simple way to measure the slope of gable roofs and other similar structures from oblique photos in MapBrowser.
-Use the Area Tool if you want to measure other parts of the roof section.
+The Line tool allows you to measure the length and slope of a structure from an oblique photo.
+Use the Area Tool if you want to measure other parts of the structure.

 Accessing the Line Tool

-Zoom into the property you want to measure, then draw a line along the slope you want to measure:
+- Zoom into the structure you want to measure, then draw a line along the slope you want to measure:

-Click Next, and you will see the vertical view of that property.
-Drag the line to the slope you are measuring:
+- Click Next, and you will see the vertical view of that structure.
+Drag each endpoint of the line to the slope you are measuring:

-You will now be able to see the pitch in degrees, and the rise/run ratio, as well as the length.
+You will now be able to see the slope in degrees, as well as the line length.

 You might find it helpful to click between the primary view and the secondary view when you are measuring the lines.

 Once you are done, you can change to any view, and the line will still be there.
-In this example, the view is now oblique with South orientation:
+In this example, the view is now oblique with South-East orientation:

-Always draw along the edge of the roof section you want to measure
+- Always draw along the edge of the structure you want to measure.

-When zoomed out too far the pitch is 18.3 degrees:
+In the example below, when zoomed out too far the slope is 4.8 degrees:

 Note: The survey date in the screenshot may differ from the actual capture date of the image, as explained in Survey Date and Photo Time.